MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 ### General troubleshooting steps

-1. Create a virtual machine in the subnet that is selected for SCOM Managed Instance creation and sign in to the VM.
+1. Generate a new virtual machine (VM) running on Windows Server 2022 or 2019 within the chosen subnet for SCOM Managed Instance creation.
+Sign into the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.

-2. Join the domain to a VM using the domain account that is used in SCOM Managed Instance creation.
+2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell,execute the specific check called `Invoke-ValidateStaticIPAddressAndDnsname` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script, For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.

-      To join the domain to a machine using credentials, follow the steps provided in the [Domain join validation section](#domain-join-validation).
+3. Open the Powershell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.

-3. Verify that the servers have successfully joined the domain:
+4. Join the virtual machine to a domain using the domain account that is used in SCOM Managed Instance creation.
-     - If the servers haven't joined the domain, provide instructions to resolve the domain join issue, such as checking network connectivity, domain name configuration, and domain join credentials.
+      To join the virtual machine to domain, follow the steps provided in the [Domain join validation section](#domain-join-validation).

-4. Get IP address and associated DNS name and run the following commands to see if they match.
+5. Get IP address and associated DNS name and run the following commands to see if they match.
       Resolve the DNS name and fetch the actual IP address:

       ```powershell